 Faculty advisors guide Wells students through their final-year capstone projects, referred to as the "senior thesis."
 Throughout the project, students work one-on-one with their advisor, receiving personal attention during the planning, research, writing, and production.
 The thesis represents the culmination of a student's learning and helps prepare the student for the expectations and demands of professional school or career situations.
 Outstanding students are often selected to present their theses or other significant research projects to the academic world outside of Wells.
-For instance, Wells regularly sends students to the National Conference on Undergraduate Research, covering topics in the fields of biological and chemical sciences, environmental studies, psychology and others.
+For instance, Wells regularly sends students to the National Conference on Undergraduate Research, covering topics in the fields of biological and chemical sciences, environmental science, psychology and others.
 This spring, students also traveled to the Western Pennsylvania Undergraduate Psychology Conference, presenting their thesis work to conference attendees.
 Recent Wells students have also earned a Fulbright Program international teaching scholarship and a School for Field Studies Distinguished Student Researcher Award.

 Internships and research opportunities